 For the first part of the campaign we delivered a ‘Connections Week,’ where we engaged 100 local community volunteers to get to know every rough sleeper in Croydon by name, understand their needs and find out what they need for a sustainable route off the streets.
 During the week, we spoke to 64 people sleeping rough, 42 of whom completed the survey.

-For the second part, we created a ‘Solutions Group’, which includes concerned citizens, who want to help rough sleepers, third-sector organisations, who work in Croydon, housing and health departments and local faith-based groups.
+After Connections Week we formed a ‘Solutions Group’ which includes concerned citizens, who want to help rough sleepers, third-sector organisations, housing and health departments and faith-based groups, to look at breaking down the barriers that prevent people from coming off of the streets, and successfully staying off.

 An existing CR Zero 2020 volunteer?
 Join our forum to find out more information and updates about the campaign.